nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given details is of the wrong format.
+Person already exists in ModCheck
     * 2a1.
 ModCheck shows an error message.
     Use case continues at step 2.
 * 2b.
-Person already exists in ModCheck
+Input does not follow the required format
     * 2b1.
 ModCheck shows an error message.
     Use case continues at step 2.
+* 2c.
+Input consists of missing details
+    * 2c1.
+ModCheck shows an error message.
+* 2d.
+Input contains incorrect details
+    * 2d1.
+ModCheck shows an error message.

 **Use case: Delete a person**